 Antonio Canova was the genius of Neoclassical sculpture.
 Not too far behind him was the O’Connellite sculptor John Hogan.
 The politics of the O’Connellites and their eighteenth century forebears were based on Enlightenment concepts such as equality, democracy, universalism and toleration.
 Meanwhile, Ascendancy Ireland, while adopting an everyday politics of exclusion, was not attracted to ancien regime aesthetics and liberally dotted the Irish countryside and cities with Augustan-influenced buildings, rational, ordered and free of medieval defensive inelegance.
 The eighteenth century was, after all, the age of reason, and in Ireland it saw an enthusiasm for Neoclassical construction.
 Despite their profound political differences, Irish Catholics and Protestants of the period were united as children of the Enlightenment.
 When in the early nineteenth century Catholics were permitted to build churches, the Neoclassical was the preferred style.
 In Dublin today they sit alongside Neoclassical public buildings and ordered Georgian houses constructed by the ascendancy.
 What this early example of Enlightenment values at work in politics and society confirms is that Enlightenment principles could be adapted to varying political orientations.
 This continues to be the case.
 Supporters of Kamala Harris and JD Vance are both happy to indicate their admiration for Thomas Paine.

-It is worth noting that, despite the Enlightenment’s significance and the scale of its claims, the work of the philosophes did not constitute quite as great a break with earlier thought as is sometimes implied.
+It is worth noting that, despite the Enlightenment’s significance and the scale of its claims, the work of the philosophes did not constitute quite as great a break with earlier thought as the term implies.
 There are striking and persistent Christian echoes throughout the classic Enlightenment texts.
 Indeed, many prominent thinkers of the Enlightenment era were Christians.
 Classical thought and the work of more recent innovative thinkers and scientists were also very much in the mix of influences.
 The suggestion of a light-bulb moment latent in the term is misleading, but it also supports one of the most influential propositions bequeathed by the movement and embraced by liberal democracy, that there is little or no restriction on what is individually or politically possible at any moment in history.
 As Thomas Paine put it: ‘For man to be free it is sufficient that he wills it.’

 This faith in the possibility of radical change and political rupture found expression across ideologies from left to right since the eighteenth century.
 However, since the mid-twentieth century the idea has had a negligible presence in the West, until recently that is.
 The current Donald Trump-led rebellion, part Christian-nationalist, part small-government, part anti-democratic, part anti-immigration, part authoritarian, part pro-female subordination, part anti-social liberalism and part anti-market regulation, aspires to a dramatic political rupture.
 However, given the decades of political calm, the advent of Trump’s unprecedented political ensemble has led to surprise both in the US and Europe.
 The idea of political rupture is found so unusual that some, despite clear evidence, wonder if the former president is entirely serious in his radicalism.
 They have forgotten the experience of 1775, 1789, 1798, 1830, 1848, 1861, 1871, 1916, 1917, 1922 and 1933, to mention some dates which saw rupture and attempted rupture.